garaud/jitenshea/README.md

 All **Python** requirements are specified in the `setup.py` file.

-Create a new virtualenv, then do `pip install .` in the project root directory.
+Create a new `virtualenv`, then do `pip install .` in the project root directory.

 For **Javascript** and **CSS** dependencies, you have to install `yarn` then launch `yarn install`.